Cheatsheet: PostgreSQL

 Initialize cluster:

-sudo --user postgres initdb --pgdata <path>
+sudo --user postgres initdb --pgdata <path>Or shorthand:

-sudo -u postgres initdb -D <path>
+sudo -u postgres initdb -D <path>Notes:

 - This is the bare minimum command to initialize a cluster, which is fine locally, but you probably want to set the authentication method, the bootstrap superuser's password, etc. for remote systems.

-environment variable is set.
+--pgdataor-Dcan be omitted if thePGDATAenvironment variable is set.

 Start server:

-sudo --user postgres pg_ctl start --pgdata <path> --log <path>
+sudo --user postgres pg_ctl start --pgdata <path> --log <path>Or shorthand:

-sudo -u postgres pg_ctl start -D <path> -l <path>
+sudo -u postgres pg_ctl start -D <path> -l <path>Notes:

 - You may need to run